Spring Break 2014

 Location: New Orleans, Louisiana

 The New Orleans Rebuilding Community group will be traveling to New Orleans, Louisiana.
 We will be working with Lower Nine and helping to rebuild homes that were lost due to Hurricane Katrina and Hurricane Isaac.
 Before the trip, you will learn about one of the greatest natural disasters and the after effects.
-Eight years later this community of the Lower Nine is still struggling to reinvent the community as a whole.
+Nine years later this community of the Lower Nine is still struggling to reinvent the community as a whole.
 Throughout the trip you will provide hands on service through a variety of community building projects.

 Location: Catalina Island, California

 Want to do something meaningful for spring break in a typical vacation spot??
 Join us on an exciting adventure to Catalina Island, CA. We will be volunteering with the Catalina Island Conservancy, doing a variety of conservation work such as trail maintenance and construction, invasive plant removal, and fire recovery.
 We will be staying at the Laura Stein Volunteer Camp, which overlooks the Catalina Channel and has great views of the Palos Verdes Peninsula and Southern California Coastline.
 We will depart Boulder, CO early Saturday morning (March 24th) and stay in Las Vegas, NV that night, arriving in Long Beach, CA Sunday afternoon.
 We will then take the ferry over to Catalina Island and stay 5 nights and 4 days, volunteering Monday through Thursday.
 After 4 days of outdoor work on the island we will drive to Zion National Park in Utah and stay the night Friday.
 Leaving Saturday and returning to Boulder, CO.
 If you love working outdoors and believe it's our responsibility to take care of our planet, this is a great opportunity for you!